Gatogordo/LocalDatasources/README.md

 Some ideas did not make it in version 1 and are still "open"..

-- remove datasource items if the rendering is removed (and no other links are found)
-- a solution  for renderings that are already set on the standard values of a template
+1. a solution  for renderings that are already set on the standard values of a template
+2. remove datasource items if the rendering is removed (and no other links are found)
+3. content editor support
-- ...
+4. ...